10 Mistakes to Avoid When Moving from Salesforce to Microsoft Dynamics 365 Sales

 Table of Content

-There are many good reasons to move from Salesforce to Microsoft Dynamics 365 Customer Engagement (we outline eight of them in this article).
+There are many good reasons to move from Salesforce to Microsoft Dynamics 365 Customer Engagement.
 Whatever your reasons are to begin data integration, it makes sense to research the process before you begin to ensure you’ve thought of everything.
 It’s been said that intelligent people learn from other people’s mistakes.
 Since we know you’re smart, we thought you might appreciate hearing about ten mistakes other companies have made during the migration to help you avoid repeating them.

 1. Insufficient Planning